jojo157/Delightful-Penguins/README.md

 Under automatic deploy, choose the branch.
 Click enable automatic deploys.

+Lastly we need to run migrations as we have updated our database.
+Migrations are Djangos's way to propagate changes you make to your models into your database schema.

+In the Gitpod terminal, run the following commands:
+> python3 manage.py makemigrations --dry-run
+- This will output the expected action to be take.
+Once happy with output.
+> python3 manage.py makemigrations
+- This will make all migrations for our models and allauth for user authentication.
+> python3 manage.py migrate --plan
+- This will out put the expected action to be taken.
+Once happy apply migration.
+> python3 manage.py migrate
+- Now all models are migrated.

 ### Run local

 To run this application locally, one requires an env.py file with the environment variables.